-Provision Code Description Compa Company's Compliance or Explanation anation 4.3 The Company discloses the process for the selection, appointment and The fol lowing table sets out the p The following table sets out the process for the selection and appointment of new Directors: re-appointment of Directors to the Board, including the criteria used to identify and evaluate potential new directors and channels used in coarrhing for appropriate candidates. - Determination of selection criteria The NC, in consultation with the Board would identify the current needs of the Board in terms of expertise and skills that are required in the context of the strengths and weaknesses of the existing Board to complement and strengthen the Board. in the Company's annual report.
-2. Search for suitable candidates The NC would consider candidates proposed by the Directors, key management personnel or substantial shareholders and may engage external search consultants where necessary. ë.
+Provision Code Description Compa Company's Compliance or Explanation anation 4.3 The Company discloses the process for the selection, appointment and The foll owing table sets out the l The following table sets out the process for the selection and appointment of new Directors: re-appointment of Directors to the Board, including the criteria used to identify and evaluate potential new directors and channels used in 1.
+Determination of selection criteria The NC, in consultation with the Board would identify the current needs of the Board in terms of expertise and skills that are required in the context of the strengths and weaknesses of the existing Board to complement and strengthen the Board. in the Company's annual report.
+2. Search for suitable candidates The NC would consider candidates proposed by the Directors, key management personnel or substantial shareholders and may engage external search consultants where necessary. 'n.
 Assessment of shortlisted candidates The NC would meet and interview the shortlisted candidates to assess their suitability.
-4 Appointment of director The NC would recommend the selected candidate to the Board for consideration and approval.
-The Bo The Board is also advised by t Catalist Rule 226(2)(d).
+4. Appointment of director The NC would recommend the selected candidate to the Board for consideration and approval.
+The Bo Catalist The Board is also advised by t Catalist Rule 226(2)(d).
 The Board is also advised by the Sponsor on the appointment of directors as required under Catalist Rule 226(2)(d).
-The fol lowing table sets out the p The following table sets out the process for the re-electing directors: ~ Assessment of director a) The NC would assess the contributions and performance of the Director in accordance with the performance criteria set by the Board; and b) The NC would also review the range of expertise, skills and attributes of current needs of the Board.
-2. Re-appointment of director Subject to the NC's satisfactory assessment, the NC would recommend the proposed re-appointment of the director to the Board for its consideration and approval.
-Our Di Our Directors have no fixed term of office. ı of office.
-Pursua Directo Genera nt to the Company's Cor ors shall retire from office Il Meeting (" AGM "), at leas Pursuant to the Company's Constitution, one third (or the number nearest to one third) of the Directors shall retire from office by rotation and be eligible for re-election at the Company's Annual General Meeting ("AGM"), at least once every three (3) years.
-The Director been longe who becam otherwise of re-election. rectors to retire in every ongest in office since thei ecame or were last re-ele ise agree among themse tion.
+The foll owing table sets out the l The following table sets out the process for the re-electing directors: .
+Assessment of director a) The NC would assess the contributions and performance of the Director in accordance with the performance criteria set by the Board; and b) The NC would also review the range of expertise, skills and attributes of current needs of the Board.
+5. Re-appointment of director Subject to the NC's satisfactory assessment, the NC would recommend the proposed re-appointment of the director to the Board for its consideration and approval.
+Our Dir Our Directors have no fixed term of office. n of office.
+Pursua Directo Genera nt to the Company's Cou rs shall retire from office I Meeting (" AGM "), at leas Pursuant to the Company's Constitution, one third (or the number nearest to one third) of the Directors shall retire from office by rotation and be eligible for re-election at the Company's Annual General Meeting ("AGM"), at least once every three (3) years.
+The Directu been longe who becam otherwise a re-election. ectors to retire in every ingest in office since the came or were last re-ele ise agree among themse ion.
 The Directors to retire in every year shall be those subject to retirement by rotation who have been longest in office since their last re-election or appointment and so that as between persons who became or were last re-elected Directors on the same day, those to retire shall (unless they otherwise agree among themselves) be determined by lot.
 A retiring Director shall be eligible for re-election.